skamalj/customer-cloudrun/Readme.md

 # Containerized execution

+## Dockerfile
+The dockerfile should be multi-staged to keep it lean by ensuring no unnecessary files make into the image.
+[Read here](https://docs.docker.com/develop/develop-images/multistage-build/), and review Dockerfile in this repository in **customer** folder

 ## Create Image
 Run below command to create docker image.
 You should be in **customer** directory i.e directory where Dockerfile is present
 ```